xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-migrate-instances-between-clusters.rst

     pip install MODULENAME

-3. Setup your openstack RC file for the DESTINATION cluster on this new instance, which can be downloaded from its Access & Security -> API Access menu in the dashboard.
+3. Setup your OpenStack RC file for the DESTINATION cluster on this new instance, which can be downloaded from its Access & Security -> API Access menu in the dashboard.
 Either upload the file to your instance, or copy/paste its contents into a file on this instance.
 Once you are run, you can run it like